bpanny/data/README.md

 Follow-ups:

-US debt: find data on budget allocation by year and create a stream plot.
+US debt: find data on budget allocation by year and create a stream plot (see here: [Office of Management and Budget Historical Tables](https://www.whitehouse.gov/omb/budget/historical-tables/)